 White Horse Inn Bunk House.
-This inn provides standard Bed& Breakfast accomodation as well as dormitory rooms in renovated horse stables, which we strongly recommend.
+It provides standard Bed&Breakfast accommodation as well as dormitory rooms in renovated horse stables.
 The rates are £10pp/pn in a shared room.
 There is also access to small, but nice and fully equipped kitchen.
 It is 20min away from Glenridding.

 Swallow Barn £10 pp/pn.
 No beds just mats on the floor.
 Available coin-operated showers.
 Kitchen is equipped only with a kettle.
 It is about 1 hr drive from Glenridding.